-In the past even though I did my very best to try to steer clear of anything I thought could lead to pain or discomfort, it always had a way of finding me.
-When I was a teenager, my parents’ divorce rocked my world, and as a 19-year old college freshman, I was raped.
+In the past, even though I did my best to try to steer clear of anything I thought could lead to pain or discomfort, it always had a way of finding me.
+When I was a teenager, my parents’ divorce rocked my world.
+As a 19-year-old college freshman, I was raped.
 In my early 30s, my brother died of AIDs, and later in the decade my 18-year marriage fell apart – or exploded is more like it – in an ugly divorce that just wouldn’t end.

 At 43, I decided that I’d had enough, swallowed a bunch of pills, and ended up in a coma for a week from which I woke up with a serious brain injury.
 Three months later, the ex-husband sued me for custody of our two sons, won, and promptly moved to another state with them.
 (Read the full story here.)

 When the kids did visit me, the court ordered that their stays had to be supervised around the clock.
 Although I didn’t see it this way at the time, I do agree that the restrictions were definitely in the children’s best interest immediately following the suicide attempt because they were 11 and 13 years old, and I was emotionally unstable and seriously brain injured.

 However three years later when I had regained my mental and emotional stability, recovered from the brain injury considerably, and the boys were teenage young men, the restrictions were STILL in place.
 In fact, during the third year, the ex filed bogus charges against me claiming that I was endangering the children, and all visitation stopped completely for nine long months until the issue was heard in court.
 When we finally did get to court, the charges were ruled false, and full visitation was reinstated unsupervised.
 During that time, I saw my kids only once in nine months.
 (Read the full story here.)